Everything you need to know about CFDs

 What is a CFD?

-A CFD, or contract for difference, is a financial derivative product that enables traders to have exposure to the price movement of an underlying asset, such as stocks, without owning the asset itself.
+A CFD, or contract for difference, is a financial derivative product that enables traders to have exposure to the price movement of an underlying asset, such as a stock, without owning the asset itself.

-The price of the CFD is based on the price of the underlying asset, which can be stocks, indices such as the S&P 500 or DAX, commodities such as gold or oil, currencies, or a number of other assets.
+The prices of CFDs are based on the prices of the underlying assets, which can be stocks, indices such as the S&P 500 or DAX, commodities such as gold or oil, currencies, or a number of other assets.

 Graphic with the title 'Contract for Difference (CFD)' and text explaining that a CFD is a financial derivative product allowing traders to gain exposure to the price movement of an underlying asset, like stocks, without owning the asset.
 The graphic includes an illustration of a document being signed.